didx-xyz/aries-cloudapi-python/docs/README.md

 - [CloudAPI-Tenant](http://cloudapi.127.0.0.1.nip.io/tenant/docs)
 - [CloudAPI-Public](http://cloudapi.127.0.0.1.nip.io/public/docs)

  provides a good overview of the intended functionalities.
 You'll see that there are endpoints for common actions, wallet specific actions, and admin actions.
-On top of that, you'll find trust registry and webhooks endpoints.
+On top of that, you'll find trust registry and waypoint endpoints.

 >NOTE: Regardless of the multitude of containers and mechanisms running in **CloudAPI**, its aforementioned Swagger UI's are the main interaction points intended between clients and the stack.
 This should be the only endpoints clients should interact with.
-There is no need (and no intention to allow) for clients to directly interact with the webhooks or trust registry container.
+There is no need (and no intention to allow) for clients to directly interact with the trust registry container.
 For a production deployment or a close-to-production/smoke-testing deployment, you are well advised to only expose this endpoint to clients and leave all other endpoints unexposed to the outside world.

 ### Using the Swagger UI